bootdotdev/curriculum/README.md

 * Go
 * Python

-## 👏 Contribute and Contact
+## 👏 Contribute

-We would love help and feedback on how we can improve the curriculum!
+We love help and feedback on how we can improve the curriculum!
+If you're confident in your suggestions feel free to fork the repo and open pull requests to the `main` branch.
+Otherwise, if you're less sure, feel free to open issues here on Github.
+Lastly, if you just want to talk about some ideas, use the discussions tab or contact us directly usingg one of the methods below.

+## 💬 Contact

 If you would like to discuss the project feel free to [contact us](https://qvault.io/contact/).
 We're most responsive on Discord but you can also find us on Twitter:

 * [Twitter](https://twitter.com/q_vault)
 * [Discord](https://discord.com/invite/HxuxE6Nv)